Dedecus23/Dedecus23/README.md

 - 👋 Hi, I’m @Dedecus23
-- 👀 I’m interested in Marvel, Gaming and Game Development, Math, Science, etc.
+- 👀 I’m interested in Marvel, Gaming and Game Development, Geogrpahy, Math, Science, etc.
 - 🌱 I’m currently learning the fundamentals of computer science and everything that it encompasses.
 - 💞️ I’m looking to collaborate on nothing much, really.
 - 📫 How to reach me, @kelseyb9105@aurorak12.org